schklom/Mirror-workflows/README.md

 Actions synchronize the branches to repos, build Dockerfiles into images, and push these images to Docker Hub.

+Images are only updated if the last recorded commits of the parent repositories (store in files) match the latest current ones at the build-time.
+This minimizes the frequency of updates that Docker hosts need to make whenever they check for updates, and avoids wasting lots of computations.

 The Actions are defined in the directory .github/workflows.
 Secrets are used for sensitive information.

 ### Branches currently working: